Portland

 🗓️ Best Time to Visit

-The dry summer season is the peak tourist season in the Pacific Northwest city but there are fun things to do year-round in Portland.
+Summer is peak season in Portland, but there are fun things to do year-round.

 🚌 Getting Around

-• 📲 Ride Share – Rideshares are readily available to pick up and transport Portland visitors anywhere.
+• 📲 Ride Share – Rideshares are readily available within the city, with Uber and Lyft being the most popular services.

-• 🚶♀️ Walking – Walking around Portland is one of the best ways to get to know the big city.
+• 🚶♀️ Walking – Walking around Portland is one of the best ways to get to know the big city, as many of its major neighborhoods are walkable.

 👉 Tips & Things to Know

-• 🚅 – Use public transportation – Save money on renting a car by taking the widely available public transportation anywhere you need in the big city!
+• 🚅 Use public transportation – Save money on a car rental by taking Portland’s widely available, reliable, and easy-to-use public transit throughout the city.

-• 🍽️ – Eat out for half of your meals – Portland is one of the top culinary cities on the west coast, eat out to try new delicious meals.
+• 🍽️ Eat out often – Portland is one of the top culinary cities on the West Coast.
+You’ll find endless cuisine options at various price points.

 🧳 What to Pack

-• 🥾 – Hiking boots – Don’t miss out on the hundreds of fun hiking trails near Portland because you forgot to pack your hiking boots!
+• 🥾 Hiking boots – Don’t miss out on the hundreds of fun trails in and around Portland because you forgot to pack your hiking boots!

 🤓 Facts & Info